 Chem4Kids: This site uses humor and a fascination with green hair to teach about matter, atomic structure, formulas, and other concepts related to chemistry.
 You can take a quiz to see how much you've learned when you're done with the lessons.

-Shakespeare on the Web: The complete text of each play and poem is here, and you can easily search for words in a particular work or among all the works.
+The Complete Works of William Shakespeare: The complete text of each play and poem is here, and you can easily search for words in a particular work or among all the works.
 There are study guides for the major plays, a timeline of Shakepeare's life and works, and links to other Web sites about The Bard.

 The Cornell Theory Center Math and Science Gateway: Aimed specifically at high school students and educators, this "gateway" highlights Web resources in a number of categories, including astronomy, physics, mathematics, agriculture, and more.
 There are also links to Cornell's other educational gateways.